 This distinct wiring presents an intriguing opportunity: to selectively activate ferroptosis to kill certain cancer cells.

 Can death by iron, or 'ferroptosis' be aimed at cancer?
+Or blocked in nerve cells to protect the nervous system?
+(Iron Maiden. ' The Trooper' (1983)) |

 "The RAS family [of genes] is mutated in 30% of cancers," Dr Dixon writes.
 These mutations lead to uncontrolled cell division, but also "for better or worse... elevated levels of iron... are observed in some cancer cells".